-The awards were presented during NJHA's 97th Annual Meeting at the Hyatt Regency Princeton.
-The program included the presentation of NJHA's Healthcare Leader awards, which recognize the significant contributions of healthcare executives, trustees and clinicians, along with the Excellence in Quality Improvement Awards.
-In addition, NJHA's Health Research and Educational Trust of New Jersey presented its Community Outreach awards in recognition of organizations that identify community needs and implement programs to serve those needs.
+The awards were presented during NJHA's 96th Annual Meeting at the Hyatt Regency Princeton.
+The program included the presentation of the Healthcare Leader awards, which recognize the distinguished service of healthcare executives, trustees and clinicians, along with the Excellence in Quality Improvement Awards.

 NJHA Healthcare Leader Awards

-The NJHA Hospital and Healthcare System Trustee of the Year awards were presented to Joseph Jankowski, Esq., from Raritan Bay Medical Center, and Dennis P. Flanagan from Virtua.
+The NJHA Hospital and Healthcare System Trustee of the Year awards were presented to Vincent Forlenza from The Valley Hospital and Anthony Chigounis from Virtua.

 NJHA Excellence in Quality Improvement Awards

-NJHA, through its Institute for Quality and Patient Safety, also honored two institutions for Excellence in Quality Improvement, in recognition of healthcare organizations' tremendous advances in quality improvement and patient safety:
+NJHA, through its Institute for Quality and Patient Safety, also honored three institutions for Excellence in Quality Improvement, in recognition of healthcare organizations' tremendous advances in quality improvement and patient safety:

 NJHA, based in Princeton, is a not-for-profit trade association that helps hospitals and other healthcare providers deliver quality, accessible and affordable healthcare.
 Its affiliates the Health Research and Educational Trust of New Jersey and the NJHA Institute for Quality and Patient Safety, also nonprofit, engage in programming and partnerships to improve healthcare quality and access.